oracle-livelabs/apex/rag-apex-app/3-utilize-rag-apex-app/utilizing-rag-apex-app.md

 	![verify the ingest job in the OCI console](./images/ingest-job.png)

 Thank you for completing this lab.
+You may proceed to the next lab.

 ## Acknowledgements